Healthy Pumpkin Cookie Recipe

-What makes this recipe a healthy holiday cookie recipe?
+What makes this recipe a healthy pumpkin cookie recipe?

 - Whole Wheat Flour